ayush-agarwal-0502/Diff-eqn-solver-Analog-Electronics-Continuum22-PS1/README.md

 * Team name - Resonant Oscillators

 Our team secured rank 1 in the event "Continuum" held in 2022 under "UDYAM" , the electronics department fest of IIT BHU .
 This was my winning entry .
+The circuit files are uploaded in the zip file .

 ![image](https://user-images.githubusercontent.com/86561124/163671925-9755bb24-01d6-406c-b0de-fea577dc9b5a.png)